Security-Onion-Solutions/securityonion/README.md

 - Elastic ingest parsing improvements.
 - Elastic nodes are now "hot" by default.
 This will allow adding a warm node easier.
 - so-allow will now run at the end of an install so you can enable access right away.
+- Alert severities across Wazuh, Suricata and Playbook (Sigma) have been standardised and copied to `event.severity` (1-Low/2-Medium/3-High/4-Critical)
+- Initial implementation of alerting queues:
+  - Low & Medium alerts are accessible through Kibana & SOC Hunt
+  - High & Critical alerts are accessible through Kibana, SOC Hunt and sent to TheHive for immediate viewing
+- ATT&CK Navigator is now a statically-hosted site in the nginx container
+- Playbook
+  - All Sigma rules in the community repo are now imported & kept up to date (500+)
+  - Initial implementation of automated testing when a Play's detection logic has been edited (ie Unit Testing)
+  - UI Theme has been updated
+  - Once authenticated through SOC, you can now access Playbook with analyst permissions without login
+- Ingest parsing updates for Windows Eventlogs & Sysmon logs shipped with WinLogbeat & Osquery (ECS)
+- Kolide Launcher update to include the ability to pass arbitrary flags - new functionality sponsored by SOS

 ## Hybrid Hunter Beta 1.4.1 - Beta 3